 Grevillea is a genus of about 350 species of flowering plants in the Proteaceae family, primarily native to Australia.

-They are highly valued for their exotically shaped, vividly colored and nectar-rich flowers.
+These shrubs or trees are highly valued for their exotically shaped, vividly colored and nectar-rich flowers.
 Their flowerheads, which open at varying times, are composed of many small flowers that come in a wide range of colors.
 These unique evergreen plants come in all shapes and sizes and have an extremely long season of bloom.
-They are often cultivated in ornamental purposes.
+They’re also an excellent choice if you want to attract wildlife to your garden.

 The genus was named in honor of British antiquarian, collector and politician Charles Francis Greville (1749-1809).